flayner2/TaIGa/README.md

 greater (eg. python3.7) installed or that the command "python" is an alias for any python version >= 3.6.
 In those cases, running TaIGa with only "python" instead of "python3.6" is totally fine.

-To run taiga, on your command line, from the TaIGa folder, do as following:
+To run TaIGa, on your command line, from the TaIGa folder, do as following:

     $ python3.6 TaIGa.py [input file] [output path] [valid e-mail] --[optional arguments]